jayterwahl/author-website.github.io/_posts/2018-02-12-longest-night.markdown

 ---
 layout: post
-title:  "Performance of Variations On A Suicide at London Solstice Shorts"
+title:  "Live Performance of \"Variations on a Suicide\" at London Solstice Shorts"
 date:   2018-2-12 15:21:32 -0700
 categories: announcements
 ---